CodementorIO/eslint-plugin-translate-breaks-ref-patch/README.md

   > React - a very very popular web development framework - breaks when Google Translate runs across a page.

+  - We suffered from `Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.` screaming all the time.
   - [discussions](https://github.com/facebook/react/issues/11538)
   - [chromium bug report](https://bugs.chromium.org/p/chromium/issues/detail?id=872770)